-The relationship between senior scholars and their coworkers should be based on mutual respect, trust, honesty, fairness in the assignment of effort and credit, open communications, and accountability.
-The principles that will be used to establish authorship and ordering of authors on presentations of results must be communicated early and clearly to all coworkers.
+Adherence to Fair and Open Relationships Between Senior Scholars and Their Coworkers and ordering of authors on presentations of results must be communicated early and clearly to all coworkers.
 These principles should be determined objectively according to the standards of the discipline, with the understanding that such standards may not be the same as those used to assign credit for contributions to intellectual property.
 It is the responsibility of the faculty to protect the freedom to publish results of research and creative activities.
 The University has affirmed the right of its scholars for first publication except for "exigencies of national defense."
 It is also the responsibility of the faculty to recognize and balance their dual roles as investigators and advisors in interacting with graduate students of their group, especially when a student's efforts do not contribute directly to the completion of his or her degree requirements.